Watch Video: How to Make a Pie Chart in Google Sheets

 To customize the pie chart, select Customize tab ->Pie Chart from the chart editor.

-This section lets you add labels to each slice of the pie chart, format the labels, as well as convert the chart to a donut chart.
+This section lets you add labels to each slice of the pie chart, format the labels, as well as convert the chart to a doughnut chart.

-If converting to a donut chart, you also have the option to change the size of the donut hole according to your liking.
-For example, in the image shown below, we specified that we want the donut hole to take up 25% of the pie chart’s center.
+If converting to a doughnut chart, you also have the option to change the size of the doughnut hole according to your liking.
+For example, in the image shown below, we specified that we want the doughnut hole to take up 25% of the pie chart’s center.
 We also added labels to each slice to show the revenue value corresponding to each slice:

 This section lets you customize individual slices of the pie.
+There are a number of pie slice options.
 For example, you can change the color of each pie slice from this section.
 You can also separate out individual slices and set the distance of the slice from the center.
 This makes it seem like the slice is breaking off from the main pie.

 For example, we changed the color of the North slice to ‘Light Magenta 3’ and made it separate out to a distance of 25% from the main pie, as shown below: